 Braze has many different plans that you can personalize in “packages” section of its webpage.
-You just choose the services you need and recommendations appear at the bottom, then you can chat them about the price.
-It works in platforms like Android, IOS, Web, Cordova, Unity and many more.
-In 2017, Appboy announced a name change and became “Braze”.
+You just choose the services you need, and recommendations appear at the bottom, then you can chat them about the price.
+It works in platforms like Android, IOS, Web, Cordova, Unity, and many more.
+In 2017, Appboy announced a name change and became “Braze.”
 It claims a new name also signifies growth and perfect adaptation of the constantly changing technology.
-It mostly focuses on user attribution and it describes itself as the platform that enables connection between you and your users.
+It mostly focuses on user attribution and it describes itself as the platform that enables a connection between you and your users.
 It provides support on;

 - cohesive, continuous messages to users

 - regulations and compliance for your apps and webpage

 - integration with partners like Facebook, Google Cloud